Feeling cooped up? Do a 30 Day Nature Challenge!

 My mind and my soul are also healthier.
 Happier.

 I started to feel anxious and overwhelmed yesterday.
 That happens on a fairly regular basis, and my normal response would be to push through it.

 Instead, I went for a hike.

-It took me eleven days, but I’ve now realized that this is the first time I’ve made a consistent effort to claim my time.
+I realized that this was the first time I’d made a consistent effort to claim my time.
 To carve out a portion of the day that’s just for me.
 To truly invest in my body and my soul.

 And I’m amazed at how quickly I’ve seen returns on that investment.